nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Aug 01 2021)
+### Joke of the day (Mon Aug 02 2021)
 <!-- joke -->
->The Internet: where men are men women are men and children are FBI agents.
+>Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
+So far the Universe is winning.
 <!-- /joke -->

-*Last update: Sun, 01 Aug 2021 00:27:05 GMT*
+*Last update: Mon, 02 Aug 2021 00:23:39 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)